CPLN692-MUSA611-Open-Source-GIS/OSGIS-week8/assignment/FinalProjectProposal.md

 - Map with floating windows?
 - GEE app with drawing tools?
 - Allow user to zoomin/out to different display contents with clickable features
+- Switches to turn on/off route-finding, drawing, and other functionalities of this application.

 ## Anticipated difficulties